gsa-oes/office-of-evaluation-sciences/_projects/2504-reducing-filing-errors-via-outreach-to-preparers-and-clients.md

 ## Applying the Findings
 Our findings show that direct outreach to clients of high-risk tax preparers is a reliable way to reduce erroneous tax credit claims.

 We find no evidence of spillover effects on clients not sent letters.
-This contrasts with large spillover effects observed in our previous evaluation of Letter 6138, indicating that spillover effects may depend on letter content, implementation, or the characteristics of the preparers and clients involved.
+This contrasts with large spillover effects observed in our <a href="https://oes.gsa.gov/projects/client-tax-compliance/">previous evaluation</a> of Letter 6138, indicating that spillover effects may depend on letter content, implementation, or the characteristics of the preparers and clients involved.
 As a result, spillovers (and resulting cost savings) should not be assumed when designing outreach strategies, and further analysis is needed to understand when they may arise.

-Similarly, our finding of no impact from outreach to preparers contrasts with positive results from two evaluations (in FY2021 and FY2025) of preparer outreach in the form of IRS Letter 5025.
+Similarly, our finding of no impact from outreach to preparers contrasts with positive results from two evaluations (in <a href="https://oes.gsa.gov/projects/return-preparer-tax-compliance/">FY2021</a> and <a href="https://oes.gsa.gov/-reducing-filing-errors-via-outreach-to-preparers/">FY2025</a>) of preparer outreach in the form of IRS Letter 5025.
 So it may be that the form or content of the outreach changes its effectiveness; further evaluation is needed to fully understand these discrepancies.

 Notes:
 1. Clients who had not had likely errors in their own returns were not eligible for letters.
 2. Around 20% of calls are successful.
 3. Errors can only be confirmed via an audit, which is outside the scope of this evaluation.
-The IRS identifies likely errors probabilistically based on common sources of error: https://www.irs.gov/tax-professionals/eitc-central/preparer-compliance-focused-and-tiered.
+The IRS <a class="usa-link usa-link--external" href="https://www.irs.gov/tax-professionals/eitc-central/preparer-compliance-focused-and-tiered">identifies likely errors probabilistically</a> based on common sources of error.
 4. Unless noted otherwise, all of the analysis reported in this summary was prespecified in an <a class="usa-link usa-link--external" href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/2504-analysis-plan.pdf">analysis plan</a>.
 5. An IRS internal report on this project gives different numbers than what is presented here, as that report used a different unit of analysis and different regression specifications.
 6. This result remains significant after adjusting for multiple comparisons.
 To keep the family-wise error rate (FWER) below 0.05, statistical significance is evaluated at α = 0.009.